Time Lord: Classic series

 A Time Lord costume, as seen on display at the Doctor Who Experience.

 Previously, for Terror of the Autons, a Time Lord appeared disguised as a regular city inhabitant to warn the Doctor of the Master's arrival.
 Toby Hadoke, a person affiliated with the series, has stated that this was an early example of writer Robert Holmes deciding he was disinterested in the god-like concept of the Time Lords.
 Holmes would later write the 1976 serial The Deadly Assassin, which greatly recontextualised the Time Lords.
 Whereas before they were characterised as "austere, god-like beings", the Time Lords now had internal political struggles, with the Time Lords only becoming powerful due to scientific achievement and not a "mystical" power or ability.
 Holmes wanted to make the Time Lords more "human" in how they acted, being unsatisfied with god-like characters.
 Holmes wished to "correct the picture", retconning much of the Time Lords' history to be hypocritical and corrupt; for example, the Time Lords' previous off-world use of the Doctor during his exile was done in-universe so the Time Lords could interfere with galactic affairs despite their oath of non-intervention.
 Holmes similarly introduced many concepts relating to the Time Lords in this serial.
 He introduced Rassilon, who usurped the character Omega as being a mystic, founding figure in Time Lord society, and introduced the concept of the Matrix as an information repository for the species.
 Holmes laid out that regeneration could only be performed twelve times, and also named the Time Lords' home planet, Gallifrey, which had been name-dropped previously in Holmes' 1973-1974 serial The Time Warrior.
 Gallifrey was originally known as "Galfrey", with an extra syllable added during production.

-In The War Games, the Time Lords had instead worn simple black and white robes for their costumes.
+In The War Games, the Time Lords had worn simple black and white robes for their costumes.
 For The Deadly Assassin, the Time Lords instead wore ceremonial robes with large collars, with the collars designed by designer James Acheson.
 These new costumes from The Deadly Assassin would be retained and re-used in the Time Lords' subsequent appearances in the series, with many aspects of the design, notably the collar, being adapted into other Time Lord imagery throughout the series.
 A symbol that had featured in the 1975 serial Revenge of the Cybermen was re-used and became a symbol associated visually with the Time Lords as the "Seal of Rassilon".